EPFL-LCSB/remind/README.rst

-A package to reconstruct metabolic interaction networks in microbial communities using decomposed in silico Minimal exchanges

-1)Use DiME (in silico Minimal Exchanges)

-You should have your solver see instructions inside docker

-2) latest version of pytfa to be included in your docker file if not change entrypoint in the docker file

-3)Files are stored as .h5 binary files for this

 ReMIND: Reconstruction of Microbial Interaction Networks using Decomposed in silico minimal exchanges
 ==========================================
 This repository contains the workflow to reconstruct metabolic interaction networks in microbial communities